 The CAF normally opens mid-September on your local authority website and must be submitted by 31st October 2019.
 Please make sure you name Bristol Cathedral Choir School as a preference of secondary school on this form.

 Bristol Cathedral Choir School no longer holds the Non Verbal Reasoning Test as part of its admissions process for general admission.
-The only test is for those applicants seeking a Music Specialism place.
+The only test is the music aptitude assessment test for those applicants seeking a Music Specialism place.

+We consider all applications for places against the published oversubscription criteria, in order of priority.
 The local authority will endeavour to offer you a secondary school place at your highest preference where there is a place available.
-Remember your highest preference may not be your first preference.
+Note that your highest preference where there is a place available may not be your first preference.

 Distance to school or ease of journey is not taken into consideration.

 All applications are considered against the published oversubscription criteria, in order of priority, as set out in the admission arrangements 2020/21 including random allocation from the Bristol postcode areas BS1 to BS16.

 Offers for September 2020 entry will be made by your home local authority not the school on the first working day on or after 1st March 2020.
 This is the national offer date.